opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 - [x] Add SonarQube Credentials
     - Choose Secret Text as the kind
     - Set the ID and description as `sonar-token`
+    - Copy and paste the token you copied from the SonarQube server [_(refer to SonarQube server section)_](:simple-sonarqubeserver: Configure SonarQube Server)
     - Click Add

 - [x] Add Docker Hub Credentials: